 We found ExpressVPN to get the best VPN for Turkmenistan.
 We also found it to be the best VPN for Cuba and overall the best VPN for travelers.
 We used our VPN in Cuba extensively, to protect ourselves whie connecting to public wifi in parks!

 What VPN works in China?
-ExpressVPN for sure and consistently well – sign up for ExpressVPN now and get a 30-day money back guarantee.
+ExpressVPN for sure and consistently well – sign up for ExpressVPN now and get a 30-day money back guarantee and 3 months free for a limited time!.
 We found it to be the best Cuba VPN in our month there.
 It was also the best VPN for Turkmenistan – working easily when others simply would not connect!
 Through our VPN in Turkmenistan we booked flights when others couldnet even load a browser!.

 Even with the slow speed of the internet in Myanmar this was also the best VPN in Myanmar.
 We found that by using a VPN in Myanmar we actually stabilised the internet connection and while it was slow, it was consistent and didn’t keep dropping.